A quarter of those with HIV 'unaware they have virus'

 The HPA's report also found over half of those were diagnosed after the stage when treatment should have started.

-In all, the number of people living with HIV in the UK reached an estimated 86,500 last year.'Test all'
+In all, the number of people living with HIV in the UK reached an estimated 86,500 last year.

 Dr Valerie Delpech, consultant epidemiologist and head of HIV surveillance at the HPA, said: "We're very concerned that a large number of people in the UK are unaware of their HIV status and that half of all newly diagnosed people are diagnosed late, meaning they may not benefit from very effective treatments."